vmware-archive/octant/docs/FAQ.md

 </details>

-## Q: What are the requirements to run Octant?
+## Q: What are the system requirements to run Octant?

 <details><summary> Answer: </summary>

-...
+Octant supports running on macOS, Windows and Linux using either [pre-built binaries](https://github.com/vmware/octant/releases) or [building directly from source.](https://github.com/vmware/octant/blob/master/HACKING.md)

+Octant requires an active KUBECONFIG (i.e. kubectl configured and working).

+Octant does not reqiure special permissions within your cluster because it uses your local kubeconfig information.

 </details>